 BHCC accepts personal check, money order, American Express, VISA, MasterCard, and Discover.

 You may pay:

-- Online at https://selfservice.bhcc.edu/Student/Finance. (select Student Menu and then select either Make A Payment (to pay in full) or Set up Automatic Payment Plan (Official Payments) to create a payment plan.
+- Online at https://selfservice.bhcc.edu/Student/Finance. (select Student Finance Menu and then select either Make A Payment (to pay in full) or Payment Plan (ACI Payments, Inc.) to create a payment plan.

-- International students also have the benefit of making payments in the currency of their choice through the International Payment/Western Union link at https://selfservice.bhcc.edu/Student/Finance.
+- International students also have the benefit of making payments in the currency of their choice through the PayMyTuition and Western Union links at https://www.bhcc.edu/internationalpayments.

 Payment/Billing for current students who register online

 Students registering online at https://selfservice.bhcc.edu/Student/Finance, must check Account Summary by Term to view the amount due.
 Students must make payment arrangements by the payment due date or courses will be dropped.
 Please check your academic and financial record before logging out to confirm that registration and payment was recorded (payment plan down payments and health insurance waivers will post within 24 business hours); click on Account Summary by Term to view your financial record and My Class Schedule to view the courses you are registered for.

 Third Party Billing